Kraken pepper the Sharks with shots but not enough find back of net in latest loss

-SAN JOSE, Calif. — Flipping the tables on their Sunday night opponent in the shots department unfortunately did little for the Kraken in changing the all-too-familiar losing result.
+SAN JOSE, Calif. — Flipping the tables on their opponent in the shots department unfortunately did little for the Kraken in changing the all-too-familiar losing result on Sunday, Feb.
+27.

 But the Kraken got right back in it just nine seconds later off the ensuing faceoff.
 Ryan Donato bumped the puck ahead toward the Sharks net and Morgan Geekie got a couple of cracks at it before backhanding it home to tie the game 1-1.